 I first discovered Daniel Shumski and his waffle project in early 2010.
 He was on a mission to waffle everything that could waffle and as an devoted waffler myself, I took an interest.
 I watched the blog for awhile, before sending him a quick note, asking if he might be interested in a quick guest post featuring my waffle iron collection and a few of my waffle thoughts.
 He was and published this.

 Last fall, Daniel published a book called Will it Waffle that contains more than fifty wonderful things you can waffle beyond a ladle of batter.
 It makes me long to leap up, pull out one of my two remaining waffle irons (an old vintage model and the Calphalon Belgium version – I gave the other old chrome model to my sister) and start cooking.

 This book features ways to use your waffle iron for every meal of the day.
 There’s waffled french toast, sausage and hash browns for breakfast, gridded grilled cheese for lunch, waffled chicken parm for dinner, as well as salad toppers, side dishes, and desserts.
 If you happen to have a partner who objects to your waffle maker collection, this book will help you justify their presence in delicious fashion.

-Disclosure: The copy of Will it Waffle that is pictured here is a review copy that Workman Publishing sent to me last fall when the book first came out and Daniel is providing copies for the giveaway.
+Disclosure: The copy of Will it Waffle that is pictured here is a review copy that Workman Publishing sent to me last fall when the book first came out.
 All my opinions remain my own.